 This innovative degree course is run jointly by the School of Creative Studies and Media, and the School of English Literature at Bangor.
 It is aimed at students who want to study writing, and uniquely allows you to approach this study through a variety of disciplinary pathways: instruction in using the techniques and forms of creative writing; study of the short story, the novel and poetry as literary forms; vocationally-oriented modules in journalism, screenwriting, scriptwriting, storytelling, genre writing, writing for performance and publication, and writing for online and other digital media.
 This course will equip you with a solid grounding in the critical and practical skills you will need to pursue a writing career.

 During the three years of this degree, you will have the opportunity to work with staff who have a wide range of interests and expertise including poetry, the novel, the short story, documentary and film-making, digital communication, E-publishing, computer games, script and screenwriting, and print and broadcast journalism.

-- The School of English includes amongst its staff several awardwinning creative writers, who publish in a variety of literary forms.
+- The School of English Literature includes amongst its staff several awardwinning creative writers, who publish in a variety of literary forms.
 The School also has considerable experience in editing and publishing.
-Important magazines are edited by staff: Poetry Wales and English (the journal of the English Association).
+Poetry Wales and English (the journal of the English Association) are edited by staff.

 - Many members of staff are practising professionals and consultants to industry.